Apostolique/WisdomDump/README.md

 * Protect ears from loud noses, prevent permanent hearing loss.
 It's worth it to have noise reduction plugs with you.
 * Making lists is a good idea.
 * There are days where you're smart and days where you're dumb.
 Plan during the good days.
+* The first time you do a task, take your time, apply yourself and do it right.
+After you understand it you can optimize or automate it